 - Addition of the Valley Link in Alameda County project with $400 million in Measure BB funding

 - Associated technical amendments

-Visit the Measure BB webpage for more detailed information on this amendment.
+Visit the Measure BB webpage for more detailed information on the voter-approved 2014 TEP and this amendment.

 2000 Measure B Transportation Expenditure Plan

 The 2000 Transportation Expenditure Plan guides investments in Alameda County of more than $1.4 billion (in 1998 dollars) generated by Measure B through the year 2022.
 In 2000, 81.5 percent of Alameda County voters approved an extension of Measure B, which was originally approved in 1986.